CMS logoCMS event Hgg

 Summary

 In this paper we report the first W boson mass measurement by the CMS Collaboration at the CERN LHC.
-The result is significantly more precise than previous LHC measurements.
+The result is markedly more precise than previous LHC measurements.
 The W boson mass is extracted from a sample of 117 million selected $ \mathrm{W}\to\mu\nu $ events, collected in 2016 at the proton-proton collision energy of 13 TeV, via a highly granular binned maximum likelihood fit to the three-dimensional distribution of the muon $ p_{\mathrm{T}}^{\mu} $, $ \eta^{\mu} $, and electric charge.
 Novel experimental techniques have been used, together with state-of-the-art theoretical models, to improve the measurement accuracy.
 The muon momentum calibration, based on $ {\mathrm{J}/\psi} \to\mu\mu $ decays, as well as the data analysis methods and the treatment of the theory calculations used in the $ m_{\mathrm{W}} $ measurement have been extensively validated by extracting $ m_{\mathrm{Z}} $ and $ p_{\mathrm{T}}^{\mathrm{Z}} $ both from a direct $ \mathrm{Z}\to\mu\mu $ dimuon analysis and from a W-like analysis of the Z boson data.

-As shown in Fig. 4, the measured value, $ m_{\mathrm{W}} = $ 80 360.2 $ \pm $ 9.9 MeV, agrees with the standard model expectation from the electroweak fit and is in disagreement with the measurement reported by the CDF Collaboration.
+As shown in Fig. 4, the measured value, $m_{\mathrm{W}} = 80\,360.2 \pm 9.9$ MeV, agrees with the standard model expectation from the electroweak fit and is in disagreement with the measurement reported by the CDF Collaboration.
 Our result has similar precision to the CDF Collaboration measurement and is significantly more precise than all other measurements.
 The dominant sources of uncertainty are the muon momentum calibration and the parton distribution functions.
 Uncertainties in the modeling of W boson production are subdominant due to novel approaches used to parameterize and constrain the predictions and their corresponding uncertainties in situ with the data.
 This result constitutes a significant step towards achieving an experimental measurement of $ m_{\mathrm{W}} $ with a precision matching that of the EW fit.
-Together with other recent measurements performed by the CMS Collaboration, including the top quark mass [56] and the effective electroweak mixing angle [57], this work demonstrates the power of the CMS detector and of the LHC as instruments for precision measurements of the parameters of the standard model.

 Covariance Matrices